MooersLab/pymolsnips/nextpsnips.md

 - continue running through the text editors and making GIFs
 - where do you enter `lsSnips` in geany?
 - I messed up geany when reverting some setting to make a new GIF..!!
+- Add instructions for Windows and Linus users too Think about the organization of this?

 ## Problems with text editors (smaller headings are finished)
 ### Atom